Databones/Edgesploit/README.md

 - **Name Spoofer**: Hides personally-identifying labels.
 - **Show Columns**: Shows every hidden question in assignments.
 - **Skip Intros**: Removes introduction screens that block your input.
-- **Themes:** Replaces Edgenuity's depressing background with any background you desire.
+- **Themes:** Replaces the depressing background with any background you desire.

 ## The script is not working. ❓